kcvijay/kcvijay/README.md

 ## I am currently studying Fullstack Web Developer Program in React & Node.

-### Looking forward to collaborate in junior-level web developer work-placements.
+### Looking forward to collaborate in entry-level web developer work-placements.

-Repos contain **projects made while self-study and made in school**.
+Repos may contain **projects made while self-study and made in school**.

 - You can reach me by email: vj.kc2007@gmail.com